vib-tcp/nextflow-workshop/README.md

 The solution is available in the file `exercises/01_building_blocks/solutions/1.2_template-csv.nf`

 The file is imported with `.fromPath()`, followed by the `splitCsv()` operator where we set the header to `True`.
 The last step will output how the channels are constructed.
-Each row is transformed into a tuple with the first element as a variable `sampleId`, the second as `forward_read` and the third as `reverse_read`.
+Each row is transformed into a tuple with the first element as a variable `boardgame` and the second element as `release_year`.

 ```groovy
 def samples_ch = Channel